 2) People want you to meet their expectations –

-If you have a shoe showroom, people expect to find the best shoes in your showroom or at least the second best.
-In an Italian restaurant, People anticipate finding a well made Pizza instead of average bread with sauce.
-In essence, people are more likely to give you attention if you deliver on your commitments.
-A toy store which has the latest toy is likely to be the favorite of kids.
-An electronics mega mart which has all kinds of electronics, from large to small is likely to be the favorite of tech enthusiasts.
-If you want to capture your customer’s selective attention, give him service and offer him products which are beyond his expectations.
+If you have a shoe showroom, people expect to find the best shoes in your showroom or at least the second-best.
+In an Italian restaurant, People anticipate finding a well-made Pizza instead of average bread with sauce.
+In essence, people are more likely to give you selective attention if you deliver on your commitments.
+A toy store that has the latest toy is likely to be the favorite of kids.
+An electronics mega mart that has all kinds of electronics, from large to small is likely to be the favorite of tech enthusiasts.
+If you want to capture your customer’s selective attention, give him service, and offer him products which are beyond his expectations.

 3) Live it large, and offer larger discounts –

 If you notice the trend of online shopping, you will find that every month there is a huge discount being offered to customers of a particular online portal.
 In fact, customers wait so that they can buy in such huge discounts.
 Thus, these online portals have achieved what they were trying to do – Grab the selective attention of their potential customers.
 If the discounts they were offering were 1-3%, then hardly anyone would have noticed.
-However, these online portals offer discounts which are worth 20% or even 50% in some instances.
+However, these online portals offer discounts that are worth 20% or even 50% in some instances which can be consider as the company wants to acquire selective attention of the consumer.
 Naturally, the offering is so large, that consumers begin to notice and such businesses always get the selective attention of their customers.
-So, life it large and make claims which are large to grab better attention.
+So, live it large and make claims which are large to grab better selective attention.

 Whatever you do, there is no way to forecast how will your customers react.
-If there were, then there would not be any flop movie in hollywood.
+If there were, then there would not be any flop movie in Hollywood.
 Nor would any product fail in the market.
 How customers react, and simultaneously how the market will react, is unknown to marketers.
-However, they can follow a road which has been set and established by other marketers the world over.
-The issue is, that even that road has several cross roads, and none of the marketers know which turning is right.
+However, they can follow a road that has been set and established by other marketers the world over.
+The issue is, that even that road has several crossroads, and none of the marketers know which turning is right.
 All they can do is follow their gut instinct.
-And this gut instinct can lead down the right path of capturing their customer’s attention.
+And this gut instinct can lead down the right path of capturing their customer’s selective attention.